Meatball Stew (With Ground Chicken, 30 Minutes)

 Make Ahead

-All of these are meatball recipes without eggs.
+Looking to use up extra meatballs?
+Try one of these meatball recipes without eggs.

 meatball stew in skillet with spinach added